lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/help-file.md

 ## Try It

-Create a file named `traits.md` in the directory `aresmush/plugins/traits/help/en/`.
+Create a file named `traits.md` in the folder `aresmush/plugins/traits/help/en/`.
 Give it the following contents:

     ---
     toc: Character Creation